tamu-edu/scrollstats/docs/CreateVectorDatasets.md

 **Required for Migration Pathway Creation**

-- **Channel Centerline:** the channel centerline generally follows the path of the water surface and should not intersect the bend boundary at all.
-The channel centerline should also extend past the channel-ward edges of the bend boundary. _See note above on point density for channel centerline and ridge lines._
+- **Channel Centerline:** channel centerline vertices serve as the starting point for all migration pathways

-- **Ridges:** ridges are manually created and should track the middle of each ridge area.
-While it is not necessary, it's strongly recommended that both the DEM and ridge area raster be used to infer ridge line locations. _See note above on point density for channel centerline and ridge lines._
+- **Ridges:** the migration pathway trajectories are calculated using the location and curvature of digitized ridge lines

 **Used for ridge metric calculation**